 After that, you should feel comfortable with solving basic problems.
 Gradually go for slightly more difficult ones from the primary modules you used during your earlier preparation.
-After these two check boxes are ticked, finally solve that particular topic from the Revision Package.
+After these two checkboxes are ticked, finally solve that particular topic from the Revision Package.

 Remember, this point will take some extra time.
 Don’t hesitate to devote this extra time to it outside of your regular revision schedule.
-After all, at the end of the day it’s you and only you who is responsible for the successful completion of the syllabus
+After all, at the end of the day, it’s you and only you who is responsible for the successful completion of the syllabus.

-Attempt Many Mock Tests
+Attempt Mock Tests

 In your studies thus far you have been solving many problems; you have tried many books, several chapter-based tests, etc. But all this will go down the drain if you don’t give a good number of properly monitored mock tests in exam-like situations.
-For that, you need to join a good test series.
-Any of the test series offered by reputed coaching institutes will work.

-Think about it.
-You don’t want to spoil your NEET just because you get upset about something on exam day and it throws you off your game.
 Likewise, you don’t want to get distracted because you couldn’t handle your excitement at seeing an easy paper, or the marking scheme bogged you down, or you suspect you under-performed, or even because you attempted a lot of questions and got them all wrong!
 No matter what happens, if it completely throws your concentration on game day, you can be defeated before you even start.

 Don’t Look Back

 Finally, the most important thing, Don’t look back or even think of quitting at this stage.
 You have come through a great period of turmoil, sacrificed all your wishes over the past many months, and finally landed in this last phase before the exam.
-This is the time to polish things up so that all parts of your hard work assemble together for the final day.
+This is the time to polish things up so that all parts of your hard work assemble for the final day.

-It is okay if you feel down after discovering some flaws in your preparation, and maybe even performing badly in one or two mock test.
+It is okay if you feel down after discovering some flaws in your preparation and maybe even performing badly in one or two mock tests.
 But this does not mean that you should give up over such petty issues.
 Everyone has some flaws or shortcomings in their preparation.
 It’s pretty normal to have them, and you can find a way around them in the leftover time.
 This is the period when you will be mentally tested.
 This is where all of your hard work over the years pays off.
 Thus, have faith in yourself and your preparation, study well, and give yourself the best possible shot at acing that exam!